History of waste management: Modern era

 Following the onset of industrialization and the sustained urban growth of large population centres in England, the buildup of waste in the cities caused a rapid deterioration in levels of sanitation and the general quality of urban life.
 The streets became choked with filth due to the lack of waste clearance regulations.
 Calls for the establishment of a municipal authority with waste removal powers were mooted as early as 1751 by Corbyn Morris in London, who proposed that "...as the preservation of the health of the people is of great importance, it is proposed that the cleaning of this city, should be put under one uniform public management, and all the filth be...conveyed by the Thames to proper distance in the country".

 The first occurrence of organised solid waste management system appeared in London in the late 18th century.
 A waste collection and resource recovery system was established around the 'dust-yards'.
-Main constituent of municipal waste was the coal ash (‘dust’) which had a market value for brick-making and as a soil improver.
+The main constituent of municipal waste was the coal ash ('dust') which had a market value for brick-making and as a soil improver.
 Such profitability encouraged dust-contractors to recover effectively 100% of the residual wastes remaining after readily saleable items and materials had been removed by the informal sector in the streets ('rag-and-bone men').
 Therefore, this was an early example of organised, municipal-wide solid waste management.
-The dust-yard system had been working successfully up to middle 1850s, when the market value of ‘dust’ collapsed.
+The dust-yard system had been working successfully up to middle 1850s, when the market value of 'dust' collapsed.
 It was important in facilitating a relatively smooth transition to an institutionalised, municipally-run solid waste management system in England.

 In the mid-19th century, spurred by increasingly devastating cholera outbreaks and the emergence of a public health debate that the first consolidated legislation on the issue emerged.
 Highly influential in this new focus was the report The Sanitary Condition of the Labouring Population in 1842 of the social reformer, Edwin Chadwick, in which he argued for the importance of adequate waste removal and management facilities to improve the health and wellbeing of the city's population.
 Chadwick's proposals were based on the miasmatic theory of disease transmission, which was proven to be false following the turn of the 1900s.